taranis-ai/taranis.ai/content/en/docs/getting-started/01_deployment.md

 See [LLM Bot Service](/docs/getting-started/08_llm-bot/) for endpoint mapping and bot configuration.

+### Analyst Chat

+Optional [Chat](/docs/chat/) is disabled by default.
+Enable `CHAT_ENABLED=true` on core and frontend, then configure the provider in **Admin Settings > Chat**.
+Chat uses Redis and calls its provider directly from core, independently of `llm-bot` and workers.

+See [Chat deployment](/docs/getting-started/09_chat/) for setup, proxy timeouts, validation, and disabling the feature while preserving history.

 ### Images and tags

 Taranis AI images are tagged as follows: